guibou/PyF/Readme.md

 - Allow extension to others type / custom formatters (for date for example)
 - Improve code quality.
 This code is really ugly, but there is a really strong test suite so, well.
 - Work on performance, do we really care?
 For now, everything is internally done with `String`.
+- Directly expose the formatter to be used as a template haskell splice

 # Library note